 - Use MySQL integer data types

-Download a 30-day free trial version to assess the features of dbForge Studio for MySQL to be convinced that it is worth purchasing the full license of the tool in order to improve productivity and database development and management in the most efficient way.
+Download a 30-day free trial version to assess the features of dbForge Studio for MySQL to be convinced that this tool is a full-featured MySQL DB manager that improves productivity across database development, testing, and deployment.